michaeljr007/portfolio-blog-automation/posts/Is-AI-here-to-take-our-jobs.md

 ---
 title: "Is AI here to take our jobs?"
 summary: "The answer?
-Yes and no. Grab a cup of coffee and let’s untangle this together — with a few laughs along the way."
+Yes and no. Grab a cup of coffee and let’s untangle this together, with a few laughs along the way."
 date: "2025-07-07"
 image: "https://imageio.forbes.com/specials-images/imageserve/66444854e7ceb95a03ff2c63/0x0.jpg?format=jpg&height=900&width=1600&fit=bounds"
 category: "Tech Musings"